 The sound level predictions indicate that the future road traffic sound levels will exceed MECP and the Regional guidelines at the proposed development.
-Air conditioning systems are required for the proposed buildings.
-Upgraded building and glazing constructions will be required for the proposed buildings closest to Regional Road 25 and Britannia Road.
-Acoustic barriers will be required for the outdoor amenity areas located at grade and on rooftops closest to the roadways.
+Air conditioning systems are required for all of the proposed buildings and the future building on the holdout property.
+Upgraded building and glazing constructions will be required for the proposed buildings closest to Regional Road 25 and Britannia Road (including the future building on the holdout property).
 Preliminary acoustical requirements are specified in this report.
 Warning clauses are recommended to inform future residents of the road traffic noise impacts and to address sound level excesses to notify residents of the nearby proposed commercial uses.